atandasherif4/Tiny_Shop_Sales/README.md

 10. ![](Output_Ten.png)

-NOTE: Queries can be found in the file named Tiny_Shop_Sales.sql or by clicking **VIEW CODE** above.
+NOTE: Queries can be found in the file named Tiny_Shop_Sales.sql